MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 * Go to https://ifttt.com, select the dropdown caret next to your name, and then click **New Applet**.
 * As the **IF** condition, select the `SMS` service.
+* Register your phone with IFTTT SMS service
 * Of the two options, select the `SMS tagged` option.
 * Use the hashtag `#nebraskagencyber`
 * For the **THAT** condition, select the `littlebits` service